 As 2014 comes to a close, we asked our employees to share some of their favorite Miron moments of 2014.
 We were astounded with the results and wanted to take this opportunity to share with the world what makes Miron so special.
 Enjoy!

-Last spring, Miron and the Green Bay School District held a ground breaking ceremony for the Leonardo Da Vinci School for the Gifted and Talented in Green Bay.
-They invited all of the perspective students who would be attending school there upon completion…there were 4 bus loads of kids, parents and teachers that showed up!
+Last spring, Miron and the Green Bay School District held a groundbreaking ceremony for the Leonardo Da Vinci School for the Gifted and Talented in Green Bay.
+They invited all of the prospective students who would be attending school there upon completion…there were 4 bus loads of kids, parents and teachers that showed up!
 During the speeches by the mayor of Green Bay and the school principal, one little boy had to go to the bathroom so bad, that he just pulled down his pants in the middle of the group and went #1!
 Everyone got a good chuckle as his dad had to quickly shield his son and let him finish…he couldn’t have been more than 4 years old!
 Anyway, it was priceless and it felt great knowing that we were doing a project for such a special group of kids!

 My favorite Miron moment of 2014 would have to be at the Grand Reopening of the Potawatomi Carter Casino and Hotel on September 10th.
 This project ran from November of 2013 through September 2014.
 It entailed adding a fire sprinkler system in the entire hotel and corridors, the remodeling of the pool, restaurant and bar, corridors, hotel lobby, elevator replacement and an addition for laundry room, housekeeping and connecting link.
 We had a great project team (Project Manager- Shelly Retzlaff, Project Administrator- Nicole Kortz, Project Executive-Todd Sabourin).
 The owners were great and enjoyable to work with.
 At the Grand Reopening, Shelly, Todd, Dave Voss and his wife were all present.
 The Tribe performed a dedication and blessing of the facility and put on a tribal dance that was really neat to see.
 It was really interesting to see their culture and where it originated.
 They also served us an excellent meal.
 It was really great to see how excited, happy and proud all the owners and staff were of their newly renovated facility.
 It sure made me/us feel proud of what we do every day and can accomplish.